Flatlined Games is a boardgames publisher based in Brussels, Belgium.

 Eric plays or has played just about any kind of games, be it roleplaying, LARP, miniatures, wargames, CCG's or boardgames.

-He also contributes as writer for Plato magazine, a french speaking magazine dedicted to boardgames and the boardgames industry.
+He also contributed for a while as writer for Plato magazine, a french speaking magazine dedicted to boardgames and the boardgames industry.

 Last but not least, he co-authored "Batt'l Kha'os" wich fellow Belgian author Frederic Moyersoen.
 Batt'l Kha'os was released in 2007 by Z-Man games.